 Data behind Owasp Top 10 2017

-The OWASP Top 10 2017 did a ‘request for data’ which might not have reached as wide an audience as it should have reached.
+The OWASP Top 10 2017 made a ‘request for data’ which might not have reached as wide an audience as it should have reached.

-The Summit, and this Working Session, provide a perfect opportunity to allow the current data set to be understood and for new data sets/analysis to be submitted/analysed (these will validate the current Top 10 items, or provide evident for changes).
+The Summit, and this Working Session, provide a perfect opportunity to allow the current data set to be understood and for new data sets/analysis to be submitted/analysed.
+The new data will validate the current Top 10 items, or provide evidence for changes.